trnanhkit12/EE-443-husky-team-spr24/tracking/Readme.txt

 ======================================================================================================================================================================
-This is a baseline tracking method provided by TA.
+This is the improved tracking

 To run the code, please install the required packages including numpy, sklearn, and scipy.

 And then, directly run "python main.py".
-You should be able to obtain a baseline tracking result.
+You should be able to obtain the tracking result.
 ======================================================================================================================================================================
-Baseline Method Discription:
+Method Discription:

-The baseline method consists of two parts.
+The improved method consists of three parts.

 1. A single camera tracking method using IoU for association.
 (IoU_Tracker.py)
 2. A postprocessing clustering method that merge the tracklets together based on appearance.
 (Processing.py)
+3. A postprocessing interpolation method that creates bounding boxes for missing frames.
+(Interpolation.py)
 ======================================================================================================================================================================
 Before reading the code, please also get familiar with the idea of: